Gran Hermano (Spanish TV series) season 10

 Gran Hermano 10 launched on September 21, 2008, and ended January 22, 2009.
 It was the tenth Spanish edition of the reality television show Big Brother, which lasted a total of 124 days.
 The show ended with Ivan as the winner and Orlando as runner-up.

-In 2010, season "Gran Hermano: El Reencuentro", Orlando, Gema, Almudena and Ana returned to the house.
-In 2011, season "El Reencuentro 2", Iván and Loli returned to the house.
-In the 2016 season "Gran Hermano VIP 4", Liz returned to the house.
+In 2010, in season Gran Hermano: El Reencuentro, Orlando, Gema, Almudena and Ana returned to the house.
+In 2011, season El Reencuentro 2, Iván and Loli returned to the house.
+In the 2016 season Gran Hermano VIP 4, Liz returned to the house.

 Housemates

 When Gran Hermano 10 started, fourteen housemates entered a replica of the old Gran Hermano 1 house.
 A married couple, Gema and Carlos F. entered the real GH10 house.
 Their objective was not to be discovered as a married couple.
 If they were discovered, one of them would be evicted.

 Each week, the GH1 housemates had to nominate two contestants with one point each to evict.
 The two with the most votes would face the public vote.
 The audience had to decide who would enter the GH10 house and who would be evicted.
 In Week 6, Javier and Estefanía randomly entered the GH10 house, while Liz entered the GH1 house with Julio and Mirentxu.
 In Week 7, after a mistake by Gran Hermano, GH10 housemates accidentally discovered that Julio, Liz and Mirentxu weren't evicted; the producers decided to let them enter the GH10 house.
-On Day 87, Ana, Eva, and Gema earned the opportunity to return to the GH10 and legibility to win the grand prize; housemates in the GH10 house voted for Ana to return and Eva and Gema were re-evicted.
+On Day 87, Ana, Eva, and Gema earned the opportunity to return to the GH10 and be eligible to win the grand prize; housemates in the GH10 house voted for Ana to return and Eva and Gema were re-evicted.
 On Day 101, Ana was ejected from the house for constantly revealing information from the outside world.